Bibio femoratus

 Diet

-feed on liquids such as water and nectar. feed on decaying matter and material in soil; occasionally reported feeding on grass roots.
+feed on liquids such as water and nectar.
+Larvae feed on decaying plant matter and organic material in soil; occasionally reported feeding on grass roots.

 Life Cycle